Luxed/nvim-config/notes.md

 ### nvim-treesitter

-- Doesn't update properly when doing some actions and needs to be completely refreshed
+- ~~Doesn't update properly when doing some actions and needs to be completely refreshed~~ Didn't notice the issue anymore, might be fixed.
 - Highlighting doesn't look all that good on all themes out of the box
+- `nvim-ts-rainbow` performs extremely poorly and makes Neovim feel like Visual Studio

 ### completion-nvim

 - Orders things weirdly (maybe setting the sorting to "none" would resolve this issue?)
 - Flickers when using "fuzzy" matching strategy (not a deal breaker, but it makes it look much less polished than other completion plugins)
-- Relative paths aren't supported
 - Chain completion just isn't my thing (maybe)
-- Using `vim-vsnip` fixed this issue
 - (most likely Neovim related issue) Documentation popup sometimes gets collapsed by my folds configuration ("syntax" globally + folded by default)

-### omnisharp-vim

-- Features only work with ALE for linting (no support for integration with builtin lsp), doesn't work with `completion-nvim`, doesn't work with `telescope.nvim`
+  Folding would need to be disabled globally and setup for every filetypes I want

-### built-in LSP
+### built-in lsp

-- Missing colors for errors, Warnins, etc.
-- Missing underline for error.
+- Find a way to remove annoying quickfix list being automatically shown on "go to definition"